Una O'Connor (actress): Life and work

 After a break from her initial forays in television, she took up the medium again by 1950.
 In 1952, she was able to state that she had been in 38 productions that year alone.
 In a rare article written by O'Connor, she called working in television "the most exacting and nerve-racking experience that has ever come my way.
 It is an attempt to do two things at once, a combination of stage and screen techniques with the compensations of neither".
 Observing many actors disliked television work, O'Connor took the opposite view in liking the medium it because it allowed her to play many parts.
 She lamented that preparation for television work was too short a period for an actor to fully realize the depths of role characterization, but it showed an actor's mettle by the enormous amount of work needed.
 "Acting talent alone is not enough for the job.
 It requires intense concentration, an alert-quickmindedness that can take changes in direction at the last minute".
 O'Connor concluded presciently: "It sounds fantastic and that is just exactly what it is, but it also an expanding field of employment that has come to stay.
 As such it is more than welcome here, where the living theatre seems determinedly headed the opposite way".

 Reportedly she was "happily resigned" to being typecast as a servant.
 "There's no such thing as design in an acting career.
 You just go along with the tide.
 Nine times out of ten one successful part will set you in a rut from which only a miracle can pry you".

 Her weak heart was detected in 1932 when her arrival in America began with detention at Ellis Island because of a "congenital heart condition".
-By the time of her appearance in the stage version of Witness for the Prosecution she had to stay in bed all day, emerging only to get to the theater and then leaving curtain calls early to return to her bed.
+By the time of her appearance in the stage version of Witness for the Prosecution she had to stay in bed all day, emerging only to get to the theater and then leaving before the curtain call in order to return to her bed.
 Her appearance in the film version was intended to be her last.